-We also expect the existence of a direct polyfold description of the moduli space \eqref{HOLmod} in terms of a collection of sc-Fredholm sections $\s: \cB^\pm(\g; A)\to \cE^\pm(\g;A)$ with the same indices, and submersive sc$^\infty$ maps ${\ev^\pm: \cB^\pm(\g;A)\to M}$ with the following simplified properties. \begin{enumilist} \item[(iii')] The smooth maps $u: \C \to M$ which equal $u(Re^{\pm it})= \g(t)$ for sufficiently large $R>1$ and represent the class $A$ form a dense subset of $\cB^\pm(\g; A)$ that is contained in the interior.
-On this subset, the section is $\s(u) = \dbar_{J} u - Y_H(u)$, and the evaluation is $\ev^\pm(u)=u(0)$. \item[(iv')] The intersection of $\bM^\pm(\g; A):=\s^{-1}(0)$ with the dense subset from (iii') is naturally identified with the moduli space $\cM^\pm(\g; A)$ in \eqref{HOLmod}. \end{enumilist} While such a construction should follow from the same construction principles as in \cite{fh-sft}, there is presently no writeup beyond \cite{W-Fred}, which proves the Fredholm property in a model case.
+While such a construction should follow from the same construction principles as in \cite{fh-sft}, there is presently no writeup beyond \cite{W-Fred}, which proves the Fredholm property in a model case.
 Alternatively, one could abstractly obtain this construction from restricting the setup in Assumption~\ref{ass:pss} to subsets consisting of maps of the form $v(z)=(z, u(z))$.
-Thus there is no harm in using (iii') and (iv') as intuitive guide for our work with the abstract setup. \end{rmk}
+Thus there would be no harm in using this property as intuitive guide for following our work with the abstract setup. \end{enumilist} \end{rmk}

 Given one or another polyfold description of the naturally identified moduli spaces \eqref{HOLmod} or \eqref{SFTeval} and corresponding evaluation maps, we will now extend the identifications \eqref{eq:Mfiber} or \eqref{eq:MfiberSFT} to a fiber product construction of polyfolds which will contain these PSS/SSP moduli spaces.
 For $p\in{\rm Crit}(f)$, $\g\in\cP(H)$, and $A\in H_2(M)$ we define the topological spaces